Precision and power: Boston's Aroldis Chapman still dominating at 37

 PHOENIX (AP) — Aroldis Chapman has a reputation as a power pitcher, built through 16 years of routinely popping 100 mph on the radar gun.

-As Boston Red Sox closer has gotten older, the 37-year-old added craftiness to the power, baffling hitters by locating sliders and splitters that leave them flailing.

-The combination led to a rare four-strikeout game against the Arizona Diamondbacks and one of the most dominating runs by a reliever in baseball history.
+The combination led to a rare four-strikeout inning against the Arizona Diamondbacks and one of the most dominating runs by a reliever in baseball history.

 “This is special,” said Boston manager Alex Cora, who earned his 600th career win with Sunday's 7-4 win over the Diamondbacks.
 “To do it at this age and where we're at as an industry, as far as the hitters and the adjustments they make, it's unreal.”